 The schedule for choosing a research group is the same for Physical and Synthetic students.
 You will be guided and advised during the process by your First Year Advisor, who will be assigned to you when you arrive.
 You cannot join a group before the sixth week of the Fall semester.
 This rule is a conscious regulation on the part of the department; during this time, you should be actively looking into the different groups in which you are interested.
 Even if you feel you have settled on a group when you walk in the door, you are required to investigate at least five research groups.

-After the five weeks are over, you should speak with the Professor whose lab you would like to join.
-If the Professor also wants you to join his/her group, you will need his/her signature on a departmental form that is then turned in to the department office (in 419 Latimer).
+After the five weeks are over, you should speak with the professor whose lab you would like to join.
+If the professor also wants you to join their group, you will need their signature on a departmental form that is then turned in to the department office (in 419 Latimer).
 Generally, all students have found a group within 12-15 weeks.

 Chemical Biology Graduate Program